Fairfield County Auditor

 The 1960s marked the first of several decades that this building would be used for county and city business.

-DeLancy sold the property in 1960 for $40,000 to the Fairfield County Commissioners, who had reported a need due to insufficient space in the courthouse.
+DeLancy sold the property in 1960 for $40,000 to the Fairfield County Commissioners, who reported a need due to insufficient space in the courthouse.
 In 1961 the Fairfield County Welfare Department was the first county office to occupy the space.

 The city and county health department moved their offices into eight rooms on the newly remodeled first floor.
-The department stayed for 23 years before moving operations to the Clarence E. Miller Health & Human Services Building Complex in 1986.
+The department stayed for 23 years before moving operations to the Clarence E. Miller Health and Human Services Building Complex in 1986.

 The Fairfield County Board of Education also occupied the second floor from 1969 to 1976.